FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Is homemade dog food healthier than store-bought?

 A homemade dog food diet is generally seen as healthier compared to store bought.
-However, both could actually offer equal health benefits to dogs.
+However, both could actually support a dog’s health.
 The real distinction is in the content of the food.
 For example, a homemade dog food that contains poor protein sources could be inferior to store-bought food that carries the AAFCO seal.
 At the end of the day, you want to compare the ingredients and not just the preparation.

 Is it better to feed dogs homemade food?